sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/60-Build-Part3-Overview.md

 # Part 3 Overview {#build-part3-overview status=ready}

-**Expected Time**: 1 hour

 ## Preface
-In this phase of the build, you'll be making your drone look like an actual drone.
-You will connect the motors, ESCs, and the flight controller-- the essential elements of every drone.
+In this phase of the build, you'll be adding the essential elements of every drone-- the motors, ESCs, and the flight controller.

 ## Hardware